maxin-cn/MiraMo/README.md

 ## News

+- 🔥 **Feb.
+08, 2026** 💥 Our paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!

 - 🔥 **Jul.
 31, 2025** 💥 The inference code is released.
 The pre-trained models will come soon.
 Stay tuned!

 ## Setup